How to Pay Off a 30-Year Mortgage in 15 Years: Tips and Tricks

 Biweekly payments are half-payments made every two weeks instead of a full payment once a month.
 Making biweekly payments instead of monthly payments results in one additional payment each year.

-Using the example above, making one full, extra mortgage payment each year will reduce the amount of time it takes to pay off your 30-year mortgage by five years.
+Using the example above, making one full, extra mortgage payment each year will reduce the amount of time it takes to pay off your 30-year mortgage, but only by five years.

 Look Into Refinancing

-Refinancing your loan into one with a lower interest rate and/or a shorter term can help you pay off your mortgage faster.
+Refinancing your loan into one with a lower interest rate and/or a shorter term (such as a 15-year mortgage) can help you pay off your mortgage faster.
 A shorter term usually comes with a lower interest rate, so you’re saving on interest while also paying your mortgage off sooner than 30 years.

 Refinancing to a lower interest rate will reduce your monthly mortgage payment, so if you continue to make the higher payment, you’ll pay your mortgage off faster.